 How can we make it easier for teachers to start using our software?

 SMART's old software licensing portal wasn't meeting our customer or business needs.
 We had an expensive 3rd party license management portal that required School Admins to track and distribute individual product keys.
-Admins found the old system difficult, time-consuming, and error-prone.
-We had over 5,000 customer support calls each year for answers that customers could get on their own.
+Admins found the old system difficult, time-consuming, and error prone.
+We had over unnecessary 5,000 customer support calls each year related to actions on the portal that should have been easy.
 This was a low value expense for SMART plus a poor customer experience.

 I led the design of a new licensing portal that is the gatekeeper for SMART's software profits - we can't sell software without it.
-The best part of the new portal is the ease of use - it allows Admins to entitle teachers to software licenses using just their email addresses - no more product key hassles.
+The best part of the new portal is the ease of use for Admins and teachers.
+It allows Admins to entitle teachers to software licenses using just their email addresses - no more product key hassles.

 - Role: UX Designer